irskep/irskep.github.com/content/pages/pyglettutorial.md

         to_remove.delete()
         game_objects.remove(to_remove)

-As you can see, it simply calls the object's delete() method to remove it from any batches, then it removes it from the list.
+As you can see, it simply calls the object's `delete()` method to remove it from any batches, then it removes it from the list.
 If you haven't used list comprehensions much, the above code might look like it's removing objects from the list while traversing it.
 Fortunately, the list comprehension is evaluated before the loop actually runs, so there should be no problems.

 ### Implementing the collision functions

-We need to add three things to the PhysicalObject class: the dead attribute, the collides\_with() method, and the handle\_collision\_with() method.
-The collides\_with() method will need to use the distance() function, so let's start by moving that function into its own submodule of game, called util.py:
+We need to add three things to the `PhysicalObject` class: the dead attribute, the `collides_with()` method, and the `handle_collision_with()` method.
+The `collides_with()` method will need to use the `distance()` function, so let's start by moving that function into its own submodule of game, called `util.py`:

     :::python
     import pyglet, math